 Travel Safe in Sierra Vista

-If you’re ready to visit, Sierra Vista offers lots of open space so it’s easy to enjoy the outdoors while keeping distant.
-We value your health and safety; see local COVID-19 updates, including a Sierra Vista mask requirement.
+Sierra Vista offers lots of open space so it’s easy to enjoy the outdoors while keeping distant.
+We value your health and safety; see local COVID-19 updates, a Sierra Vista mask requirement and the status of local restaurants.
 If you’re planning to go to Fort Huachuca, please see their visitor access policy.
 For statewide information, see VisitArizona.com.

 Sierra Vista, one of the top bird watching places on earth, is nicknamed the Hummingbird Capital of the United States™.
 Annually, 15 species of hummingbirds and more than 300 other bird species visit nearby canyons, forests, and riverbanks.

 Arizona's oldest birding festival is canceled this year, but you can still enjoy an extraordinary look at the incredible bird, insect, and animal life found in one of the most biodiverse places on earth, Southeast Arizona's Sky Islands.
 Learn more about the organization behind this video and world-renowned festival.

 In the heart of Southeast Arizona, Sierra Vista is the perfect launch pad for day trips and discoveries.
 Find some great rides, map out a visit to some of the two dozen-plus wineries, explore nearby communities, and even learn about visiting Mexico.
 It’s all right here.

 Three Favorite Hikes

 Coronado National Forest trails are open!
 Discover them, along with travel writer Ivy Morris, who shares her three favorite hikes, where she and her husband achieve "high-five worthy accomplishments."
 Check out Ivy's trails, then start planning!
 We like guides from local hiker, Leonard Taylor.